 Housing application is made online.
-In order for an application to be valid, a deposit of \$150.00 must be paid.
+A deposit of one half-month's rent will be due at the time a housing unit is assigned (\$150 minimum).
 Payment of the deposit may be made via WebAdvisor, US mail (Business Office, P.O.
 Box 22480, Fort Worth, TX 76122-0480), or in person at the Cashier's Window (S-103).
 Additional payment instructions are provided on-screen as well as by e-mail upon completion of the application.
 The deposit is refundable when an assignment is cancelled at least thirty days prior to the move-in date or at move out.

 Occupancy in all housing is restricted to students enrolled for a minimum of 6 hours of classroom credit (excluding Internet credit and auditing) per semester.
 The 6 hour minimum is only required for the spring and fall semesters.
 A combination of classroom credit hours and Internet credit hours may not be used to meet the per hour semester requirement.
-The credit hours must be toward an approved Southwestern Baptist Theological Seminary degree, The College at Southwestern degree, or diploma program.
+The credit hours must be toward an approved Southwestern Baptist Theological Seminary degree, Scarborough College degree, or diploma program.
 To maintain occupancy, tenants must pay rent on or before the first day of each month.
 If rent is not paid by the third calendar day of the month, a late fee will be assessed as of the fourth day of the month.
 The maximum number of years a student may receive housing services while working on a basic degree or diploma program is seven.
 Only individuals enrolled in an advanced degree program will be eligible to stay in student housing beyond the seven years.
 Tenants must remain in good academic and financial standing with the seminary and are subject to the school's ethical conduct policy.